thibaultcoo/rainbow-deep-hedging/README.md

 *A thesis sent in partial fulfilment of the MSc 203 - Financial Markets of Paris Dauphine PSL University.*

 The scope of this thesis is to further study the application of deep learning techniques in the context of **hedging financial derivatives relying on several underlyings**.
-This thesis demonstrates an ability of the algorithm to correctly replicate the hedging strategy for single-asset options under different dynamics, and illustrates some convergence for multi-asset derivatives under both regular and extreme market dynamics.
+Our research demonstrates an ability of the algorithm to correctly replicate the hedging strategy for single-asset options under different dynamics, and illustrates some convergence for multi-asset derivatives under both regular and extreme market dynamics.

 The complete paper is also available inside the repository (last overall update: April 23).